d1sc0/hellostu.xyz/README.md

 ## In progress

-- using _gatsby-source-google-photos_ and _@browniebroke/gatsby-image-gallery_ to creae a photo gallery using google photos as a source. check out the /photography route for a sneaky peak
+- using _gatsby-source-google-photos_ and _@browniebroke/gatsby-image-gallery_ to creae a photo gallery using google photos as a source.

 ## 🚀 To-do list